drhsqlite/fossil-mirror/www/gitusers.md

 ## <a id="log"></a> Fossil’s Timeline Is The “Log”

-Git users often need to use the `git log` command to dig linearly through commit histories due to its [weak data model][wdm].
+Git users often need to use the `git log` command to dig linearly through commit histories due to its [weak data model][wdm], giving [O(n) performance][ocomp].

-Fossil parses a huge amount of information out of commits that allow it to produce its [timeline CLI][tlc] and [its `/timeline` web view][tlw] using indexed SQL lookups, which generally have the info you would have to manually extract from `git log`, produced much more quickly than Git can.
+Fossil parses a huge amount of information out of commits that allow it to produce its [timeline CLI][tlc] and [its `/timeline` web view][tlw] using indexed SQL lookups, which generally have the info you would have to manually extract from `git log`, produced much more quickly than Git can, all else being equal: [SQLite’s B-tree data structures][btree] generally run in O(log n) time, faster than O(n) for equal *n* when the constants are equal.
+Yet the constants are *not* equal because Fossil reads read from a single disk file rather than visit potentially many files in sequence as Git must, so the OS’s buffer cache can result in [still better performance][35pct].

 Unlike Git’s log, Fossil’s timeline shows info across branches by default, a feature for maintaining better situational awareness.
 The